Ant-Ferry/bootcamp/toolkit/general.md

 ## Develop & Code

 * *[GitKraken](https://www.gitkraken.com/)*: GitKraken is the Git client designed to make you a more productive Git user.

+* *[SourceTree](https://www.sourcetreeapp.com/)*: A free visual Git and Hg client for Mac and Windows, harness the power of Git and Hg in a beautifully simple application.

 ## Security